wgnet/vs-build-time-logger/README.md

 **Supported Visual Studio Versions**: 2017, 2019

+## Purpose

+This extension is designed to capture information about build times and the log them to an external platform.
+As of this writing, the only external database supported is InfluxDB.

 ## Extension Structure

-The extension entry point is `BuildMonitorPackage.cs`, which registers the package with Visual Studio using the attribue values declared before the class definition.
+The extension entry point is `BuildMonitorPackage.cs`, which registers the package with Visual Studio using the attribute values declared before the class definition.

-As of VS2019, packages are required to be loaded Asynchronously.
-Extensions by default are set to load when their corresponding UI element is made visible, but as this extension needs to primarily run as a background service to detect build events, it has also been configured to auto-load on start-up in the background (this does mean that devs will need to wait until VS notifies that all background extensions have been loaded before building).
+As of VS2019, packages are required to be loaded asynchronously.
+Extensions by default are set to load when their corresponding UI element is made visible, but as this extension needs to primarily run as a background service to detect build events, it has also been configured to auto-load on start-up in the background (this does mean that it won't  will need to wait until VS notifies that all background extensions have been loaded before build times are captured).

 Instructions on how to asynchronously load an extension in the background can be found [here](https://docs.microsoft.com/en-us/visualstudio/extensibility/how-to-use-asyncpackage-to-load-vspackages-in-the-background?view=vs-2019).